 Figure 1: Graphical differencing highlights and lists everything that has been modified between different versions of VIs.

-This feature can be invoked in one of three ways:
+This feature can be invoked in one of two ways:

 Use the following syntax to configure any arguments that LVCompare.exe needs.